-When the eyelash grows inward instead of outward, it’s known as an ingrown eyelash.
-As it grows, it can irritate your eye and eyelid.
-Ingrown eyelashes are more common in adults and can occur on either the top or bottom eyelid.
+When the eyelash grows inward instead of outward, it’s known as an ingrown eyelash or trichiasis.
+As it grows, it can get into the corner of your eye, irritating your eye and eyelid.

-Over-the-counter remedies can treat symptoms such as pain and irritation.
-Ultimately you must remove the eyelash to avoid future problems.
+Over-the-counter (OTC) remedies can treat symptoms, such as pain and irritation.
+Ultimately, you must remove the eyelash to avoid future problems.

 Certain eye conditions might also contribute to ingrown eyelashes:

 You can treat symptoms such as pain, redness, and irritation with eye drops and ointments.
 These products are available by prescription or over the counter.

 At-home remedies include warm compresses or soothing ointments.
-To make a warm compress, first take a clean cloth and soak it with warm or hot water.
+To make a warm compress, first take a clean cloth and soak it with warm water.
 Then apply it to the irritated area for up to 10 minutes.

 If your condition is severe or recurring, you may need surgery to treat it.

-It is safe to remove an ingrown eyelash.
+It’s safe to remove an ingrown eyelash.
 In fact, eyelash removal is necessary to relieve the pressure and eliminate the problem.

 You can pluck the eyelash yourself or have another person do it for you.
 Another person may be able to see the lash better.
 The eyelash will likely grow back and could be even more irritating when it does.